Vuurvos1/numberRecognition/README.md

 - Pandas 1.3.1

 **Note**
+Although the neural network can get around 95% accuracy on the testing dataset it still has some trouble with recognizing the drawn digits from the canvas, this is most likely because of the resizing and process of the canvas, which gets the input close to the dataset but not exact.
-While drawing a digit, drawing it almost as big as the canvas can increase the accuracy of the neural network
+While drawing a digit it can help drawing it close to the same size as the canvas, although not always sadly.

 ## Sources